maubanel/UE5-CPP-Overview/integers/README.md

 Memory is alocated based on the size required by the type.
 So in the case of an integer, typtically 4 bytes.

+* A variable cannot have spaces (but you can use underscore).
+* The name cannot start with a number
+* It can be up to 255 characters long
+* It is caps sensitive, so `a` is different from `A`

+Now each team uses a coding style so that makes it easier to work as a group.
+In Unreal their [coding standards](https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard) say:

+> The first letter of each word in a name (such as type name or variable name) is capitalized, and there is usually no underscore between words.
+For example, Health and UPrimitiveComponent are correct, but not lastMouseCoordinates or delta_coordinates. - [Unreal Manual](https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard#namingconventions)

 ![variable statement](images/variableStatement.jpg)

 ![](../images/line2.png)